Skip to main content

 How to apply

-• Applicants must submit a PhD programme application - you may apply for a place in any of the Birkbeck departments listed below or visit our online PhD programme list to explore potential research areas.
+• Applicants must submit a PhD programme application - you may apply for a place on any of our doctoral programmes.

-• You will need to identify a potential supervisor and write a research proposal.
+• You will need to identify a potential supervisor and write an agreed research proposal.

 • When you complete your online Birkbeck PhD programme application form, please use the Finance section to state that you intend to apply for a ‘Diversity100 PhD studentship’.